tawilkinson/boardgamebot/README.md

   - Read `requirements.txt` if you need to check what they are
 4. Run `python bot.py` and check to see your bot comes online in Discord!

-# Feature List

-All commands are called using `m;<command>` in a Discord channel. `m;help` will list all currently loaded commands.

-- Dice: simple dice roller
-  - `roll`: Using standard dice notation: You can roll up to 9,999 dice with up to 9,999 sides each.
-- Fun: a selection of fun bot commands
-  - `theme`: generates a random board game theme.
-- Games:
-  - `game <game name>`: Prints detailed info about a board game.
-Uses BGG/local database to find the game and if that game exists gets information on places to play the game virtually.
-- No Category:
-  - `help`: Shows the help message.
-  - `load`: Loads a cog.
-  - `reload`: Reloads a cog.
-  - `unload`: Unloads a cog.
 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):